-“The lessons we learned from Pivotal Act carried us through to the delivery of the product,” says Mirani.
+“The lessons we learned from Tanzu Act carried us through to the delivery of the product,” says Mirani.
 “Things like balanced teams, iteration planning meetings, and agile practices provided the structure and foundation from which we could quickly deliver.”

 Rapid feedback loops were also essential.
 Within two weeks of launching, Carina had thousands of child care providers providing information about what was working and what could be improved upon.
 The same happened when parents came online.
 The organization continued to incorporate these points and issue small, usable releases to keep improving app efficiency.

-The benefit of working with Pivotal Act engineers goes beyond designing, developing, launching, and iterating a single app.
-“One of the biggest strengths that Pivotal Act brings to small, mission-driven teams like ours is around enablement.
+The benefit of working with Tanzu Act engineers goes beyond designing, developing, launching, and iterating a single app.
+“One of the biggest strengths that Tanzu Act brings to small, mission-driven teams like ours is around enablement.
 Success isn't just defined by the ability to ship usable code and features that delight people.
 It’s as much about your team being able to do that after an engagement ends,” says Mirani.

 Success isn't just defined by the ability to ship usable code and features that delight people.
 It’s as much about your team being able to do that after an engagement ends.”Nidhi Mirani, Executive Director, Carina

-It also relates to the culture and mindset of the Pivotal Act team.
+It also relates to the culture and mindset of the Tanzu Act team.
 “So much of the engagement is focused on pair programming, workshopping, tools, methods and processes.
 Their model is quite unique,” says Mirani.